rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

         // etc.
 ```

-`NgxLoadWith` automates this logic, leading to cleaner and more intuitive code that's easier to understand and maintain.
+But with `NgxLoadWith`, this process is automated, resulting in tidier code that's easier to understand and keep updated.

 ## License